Did You Get That? Optimizing Marketing with Speech Recognition

 “There are a lot of great minds making a lot of great points on webinars, conference panels, and more, but if those points get lost, a lot of value obviously gets left on the table,” says Mari Joller, founder and CEO of Snackable AI, a machine-learning based audio content search engine.
 “50% of event viewers don’t even watch when the event first airs.”

 “If you’re the marketer in charge of that content and you make sure the world receives that valuable insight, you’re a hero.
 Better speech recognition is the first thing that helps you — the better the transcript, the more accurate and easily accessible the insights.
 You also need to find them faster, and AI is just as critical for instantly mining through hours of content to reveal the gold.”

 Collecting and analyzing customer feedback are marketing functions supplemental to strategy that, while important to success, can be time-consuming.
 What’s more, they are risky, as manual processes increase the likelihood of human error that can lead to inaccurate assessments.
 However, with speech recognition integrated into daily workflows and, in these circumstances, providing accurate transcriptions of audio files containing customer feedback sourced via calls and other audio means, these processes can be optimized.

-The onus is on the builders of speech recognition to maximize the technology’s value, but marketers must also be aware of the technology’s possibilities to reap its benefits.
+The onus is on the builders of speech recognition to maximize the technology’s value.
+Additionally, marketers must also be aware of the technology’s possibilities to reap its benefits.
 Ultimately, for marketers, skillfully deploying speech recognition tech is one step on the path to reaching as many customers as possible with the most compelling brand narratives.

 David Keene is Chief Marketing Officer at Speechmatics.